JADE: Expert-Grounded Dynamic Evaluation for Open-Ended Professional Tasks

 \subsection{Layer 1: Query Checklist Generation Prompt}

-The following prompt generates the query-specific checklist using expert-derived skills, parts of the prompt in the OUTPUT FORMAT have been omitted: \begin{PromptCodeBox}{Query Checklist Generation Prompt Template} # TASK Generate a checklist to evaluate if an AI response adequately answers the user query.
+The following prompt generates the query-specific checklist $\mathcal L_q=\text{LLM}^{q}_{\text{gen}}(q,\mathcal R(q))$, where $\mathcal R(q)$ is composed from activated expert-derived skills; parts of the prompt in the OUTPUT FORMAT have been omitted: \begin{PromptCodeBox}{Query Checklist Generation Prompt Template} # TASK Generate a checklist to evaluate if an AI response adequately answers the user query.
 Each criterion must be an atomic Yes/No question (ask ONE thing only).

 # QUERY {query}

 # CORE DELIVERABLE (L1 Gate) {deliverable_check}

 # EXPERT CHECKPOINTS {expert_hints}